public class SSLClientContext extends SSLContext implements java.lang.Cloneable

 application data.
 When setting read_post_handshake_message_after_finsish

-the client will try to read a post handshake
+to true the client will try to read a post handshake

 message immediately after having sent its Finished message and before